Luxflt/p2_reservia/README.txt

 2. Use your app's font picker to view the font family and all the available styles

-Learn more about variable fonts
+Learn more about variable font
 -------------------------------

   https://developers.google.com/web/fundamentals/design-and-ux/typography/variable-fonts